 Capaccini sharply replied with: “Je le sais bien, Sire, mais ici il ne s’agit pas d’obstination, il s’agit de droit et de raison” (‘I know very well, Sire, but this is not about stubbornness, it is about what is right and about reason’).

 The heated discussion continued for a while until king Willem I finally calmed down.
 He asked Capaccini to find a middle way.
-But the envoy of the Pope was exhausted and started sweating, also because he had been ill.
+But the envoy of the Pope was exhausted and started sweating, also because he had been ill no long before.
 King Willem I noticed his condition and urged Capaccini to take some rest and water.
 Not long after, the meeting ended.

 A month later, on August 25, the revolution of the Belgians started that would lead to the separation between Belgium and the Netherlands.
 It demanded all the King’s attention and no progress was made concerning the Concordat.
-Although the army of Willem I was getting the upper hand, Willem I was forced to retreat under international pressure already in 1831.
+Although the army of Willem I was getting the upper hand, Willem I was forced to retreat from Belgian territory under international pressure already in 1831.
 Nevertheless, Willem I stubbornly kept his army mobilized at the border for years.
 Waiting for an opportunity to attack again.
 It never came.
-Only in 1839 he demobilized the army at the border.
+Only in 1839 he demobilized the army.

-Now that Catholic Belgium had been split off, the Kingdom of the Netherlands had become predominantly Protestant.
+Now that Catholic Belgium had been split off and became a separate country, the Kingdom of the Netherlands had become predominantly Protestant.
 Hence, probably even less reason for the King to restore the hierarchy of the Roman Catholic Church.
 With the new Dutch constitution of 1848, however, all restrictions for Catholics and the Roman Catholic Church were lifted.
 Four years later, the (arch-) dioceses were restored by the Pope.
 Almost three centuries years after they had been abolished by the Dutch Republic.